 Wear comfortable, sturdy shoes and plan to walk more than a mile on uneven terrain.

-Please bring a hat and water bottle and wear sun and insect protection.
+Please bring a water bottle and a notebook.

 Continuing Education